SagarKurada/SagarKurada/README.md

 ### 🚀🤖 The Dream 🤖✈️

-Help manifest approachable fintech technologies to everyone in all forms of life, self-organizing transportation with optimized supply chains.
+Help manifest approachable  technologies to everyone in all forms of life, self-organizing transportation with optimized supply chains.

 ### ⚡ Fun fact: